code0monkey1/patentior-backend-express-typescript/README.md

   ```

-### It's best to send an individual error for any field that was not present in the post request , while parsing:
+### While parsing , It's best to send an individual error for any field that was not present in the post request

 ```javascript
     export const parsePatient = (object: unknown): NewPatient=> {